SKIING

 The Biggest Difference Between Skiers and Boarders

 Having only one edge to use when snowboarding makes a big difference in one situation in particular.
 When you are trying to slow yourself down, without moving sideways.
 With skiing you can put your skis into the snowplough position, and the sideways forces from each ski will cancel each other out, slowing you down but yet keeping you going straight forwards.
-On a snowboard though, if the edge is going to produce a force against the direction of movement, it is also going to create a force sideways (as with creating resistance), unless the snowboard is brought completely sideways (although it will still push sideways in bringing the snowboard to sideways).
-This sideways force from a snowboard has nothing that can react against it to cancel it out, so the snowboarder will have to come sideways a bit to slow themselves down.
+On a snowboard though, if you are going to slow down you have to move sideways at the same time, because there is no second edge to cancel out the sideways forces (creating resistance).
+This means snowboarders need a wider area than skiers do for them to be able to control their speed properly.

 Giving Snowboarders Enough Space

-Because of this it is important to always make sure you give snowboarders enough room, as they need more space sideways to be able to control their speed.
-If 2 skiers box in a snowboarder from each side, so that the snowboarder has no room to move sideways, and the snowboarder loses control and crashes, taking the skiers out as well, it will have been the skiers' fault that it happened not the snowboarder's.
+Because of snowboarders' limitations it is important to always make sure you give snowboarders enough room, as they need more space sideways to be able to control their speed, and they have less awareness on one side.
+If 2 skiers box in a snowboarder from each side, leaving the snowboarder no room to move sideways, and the snowboarder loses control making everyone crash, it will have been the skiers' fault that it happened not the snowboarder's.

-It is very important to know this, as a lot of skiers are very ignorant towards snowboarding, and their lack of understanding can make them a real danger to the piste and its users.
+It is very important to know this, as many skiers are very ignorant towards snowboarding, and their lack of understanding can make them a real danger to the piste and its users.

 Mentality

 Another difference between snowboarders and skiers is their mentality.
-Although everyone is different and this is not always true, there is definitely a difference in the average mentality of skiers and snowboarders.
+Although everyone is different and this is not always true, there is often a difference in the general mentality of skiers and snowboarders.

 Likes to cruise around the mountain Likes to attack the mountain